Coping with change

 We can all learn to better anticipate, adapt to and accept change.
 We can also learn to alter our situation and avoid unnecessary stress.

-While every change will be different in terms of both its impact and how you respond to it, try the following strategies to help you manage most changes with less stress.
+While every change will be different in terms of both its impact and how you respond to it, try the following concepts to help you manage most changes with less stress.

 Anticipate

 Anticipate, expect and prepare for constant change in your life.
-The rate of change has been accelerating over the past 70 years and we expect this trend will continue.
+The rate of change has been increasing and we expect this trend will continue.
 You’re less likely to be stressed by the idea of change if you recognize that how and where you work, and the technology and equipment you use, will constantly change.

-Over the course of your working life, you’ll likely experience changes like:
+Over the course of your working life, you’ll likely experience changes in:

 • Role or job transitions, including promotions